 This policy answers the following questions about privacy:

 Macrovue mainly collects, holds, uses and discloses customers’ personal information so we can establish, manage and provide these services.
 We may also use and disclose your information for purposes related to these services, such as arranging for services to be provided by third parties and enhancing our customer service and product options (see the next section ‘Will my personal information be used for Direct Marketing’).

 In addition, some laws require us to collect personal information.
 These include the Anti- Money Laundering and Counter-Terrorism Financing Act 2006 (Cth), the Corporations Act 2001 (Cth), and the U.S Foreign Account Tax Compliance Act.

-We may use your personal information to keep you informed of new services or special arrangements offered or distributed by us.
+We may use your personal information to keep you informed of new services or special arrangements offered or distributed by us, related entities or associates.
 When conducting our marketing activities, we may disclose some of that information to our service providers.
 You can opt out of receiving direct marketing information from us at any time (see the ‘How can you contact Macrovue about privacy?’ section below).